xiaonanln/goworld/README.md

 ## Manage GoWorld using goworld.py

 goworld.py is a script for managing goworld server easily.
 Running goworld.py requires python 2.7.x and psutil module.
+We can use goworld.py to build, start, stop and reload game servers.

 ```bash
 $ pip install psutil
 ```